linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 03 - Gains and Losses from Trade.md

 The Bolivian experience illustrates the difficulty of ensuring that all people within a country share in the gains from trade.
 Despite the abundant natural gas resources along with other minerals such as silver, tin and lithium—used to make car batteries—many of the local population remained in poverty.
 The difficulty of sharing these gains among Bolivia's citizenry makes the export of gas a contentious issue.
 Although the export of natural gas clearly generated gains for the foreign-owned and state-owned companies that sold the resources, the indigenous peoples did not historically share in those gains.

 A new constitution in 2009 gave indigenous peoples control over natural resources in their territories.
 Companies from Japan and Europe made deals with the Morales government to extract this resource, but the government ensured that the gains flowed to the local population through poverty reduction programs.
-Since 2009, Bolivia has experienced high economic growth, averaging  $ 4.7\% $  over the past five years.
+Since 2009, Bolivia has experienced high economic growth, averaging $4.7\%$ over the past five years.
 There has been substantial migration from indigenous rural locations to cities such as El Alto, which was formerly the site of violent protests, but now is host to thriving small businesses owned by men and women.[2]

 A key lesson from this chapter is that in most cases, opening a country to trade generates winners and losers.
 In general, the gains of those who benefit from trade exceed the losses of those who are harmed, and in this sense there are overall gains from trade.
 That was a lesson from the Ricardian model in the last chapter.
 But our argument in the last chapter that trade generates gains for all workers was too simple because, in the Ricardian model, labor is the only factor of production.
 Once we make the more realistic assumption that capital and land are also factors of production, then trade generates gains for some factors and losses for others.
 Our goal in this chapter is to determine who gains and who loses from trade and under what circumstances.

 The model we use to analyze the role of international trade in determining the earnings of labor, land, and capital assumes that one industry (agriculture) uses labor and land and the other industry (manufacturing) uses labor and capital.
 This model is sometimes called the specific-factors model because land is specific to the agriculture sector and capital is specific to the manufacturing sector; labor is used in both sectors, so it is not specific to either one.
 The idea that land is specific to agriculture and that capital is specific to manufacturing might be true in the short run but does not really hold in the long run.
-In later chapters, we develop a long-run model, in which capital

-and other resources can be shifted from use in one industry to use in another.
+In later chapters, we develop a long-run model, in which capital and other resources can be shifted from use in one industry to use in another.
 For now we focus on the short-run specific-factors model, which offers many new insights about the gains from trade beyond those obtained from the Ricardian model.

-# 1 Specific-factors Model
+## 1 Specific-Factors Model

 We address the following question in the specific-factors model: How does trade affect the earnings of labor, land, and capital?
 We have already seen from our study of the Ricardian model that when a country is opened to free trade, the relative price of exports rises and the relative price of imports falls.
 Thus, the question of how trade affects factor earnings is really a question of how changes in relative prices affect the earnings of labor, land, and capital.
 The idea we develop in this section is that the earnings of specific or fixed factors (such as capital and land) rise or fall primarily because of changes in relative prices (i.e., specific factor earnings are the most sensitive to relative price changes) because in the short run they are "stuck" in a sector and cannot be employed in other sectors.
 In contrast, mobile factors (such as labor) can offset their losses somewhat by seeking employment in other industries.

 As in our study of international trade in Chapter 2, we look at two countries, called Home and Foreign.
 We first discuss the Home country.

-# The Home Country
+### The Home Country

 Let us call the two industries in the specific-factors model "manufacturing" and "agriculture."
 Manufacturing uses labor and capital, whereas agriculture uses labor and land.
 In each industry, increases in the amount of labor used are subject to diminishing returns; that is, the marginal product of labor declines as the amount of labor used in the industry increases.
 Figure 3-1, panel (a), plots output against the amount